shutosheep/face-recongition/README.md

-# face-detection
+# face-recongition

-Face detection using MTCNN and Resnet
+Face recongition using MTCNN and Resnet

 ## Usage